 What do you want to share with students?

-Once matched, communicate with teacher & student about when the project is due, times when they might need more communication, your scheduling limitations, and what important milestones can you help reach.
+Once matched, communicate with teacher & student about when the project is due, times when they might need more communication, your scheduling limitations, and what important milestones you can help reach.
+Ask your student about project guidelines set by their teacher.
+What are they trying to accomplish and how can you best help?

 Ask about time and resources students have to dedicate to this project.